Vitinho (footballer, born 2001)

-Vitor Samuel Ferreira Arantes (born 23 April 2001), known simply as Vitinho, is a Brazilian professional footballer who plays as a winger for Liga MX club Tijuana.
+Vitor Samuel Ferreira Arantes (born 23 April 2001), known simply as Vitinho, is a Brazilian professional footballer who plays as a winger for Campeonato Brasileiro Série B and Campeonato Cearense club Fortaleza, on loan from Liga MX club Tijuana.

 Club career

 Vitinho made his professional debut for São Paulo on 25 April 2021 in a 3–0 victory against Ituano.

 On 12 June 2022, it was announced that Vitinho had signed for Liga MX club Atlético San Luis, before the start of the 2022 Apertura.
 He played his first game for the club on 3 July 2022, coming on as a substitute for Andrés Iniestra in a 2–1 defeat against Club León.

 On 16 July 2025, Vitinho joined fellow Liga MX club Tijuana.